chmielot/webpackwatch-bug/README.md

 # Repository to reproduce webpack watch bug

+This is intended to reproduce the issue in [https://github.com/webpack/webpack/issues/8734](https://github.com/webpack/webpack/issues/8734).

 1. Run `npm i`
 2. Run `npm run dev` which will start `webpack --watch`